-It is reported in literature that $F_0$ or pitch represents a feature that can be used for identifying speakers and discriminating speaker groups (male, female and children).
-Reliable determination of $F_0$ is a difficult task.
+It is reported in literature that F_0 or pitch represents a feature that can be used for identifying speakers and discrimination of speaker groups (male, female and children).
+Reliable determination of F_0 is a difficult task.
 Many pitch determination algorithm (PDA) [17] have been developed over the years but they have been successful down certain conditions, such us, the media of the source recording and environment.
-Also some estimation procedures present estimation errors, such as, doubling and halving and for that reason the research to find a useful estimation of the $F_0$ still an open problem.
+Also some estimation procedures due to estimation errors, such as, doubling and halving and for that reason the research to find a useful estimation of the F_0 still an open problem.

-$F_0$ estimation is considered along with the task of voicing determination which refers to the classification of the frames into voiced and unvoiced ones.
+F_0 estimation is considered along with the task of voicing determination that refers to the classification of the frames into voiced and unvoiced ones.
 This is performed in long segments, on the order of 30-40 ms [2].
-These two tasks tide together, thus in order to define the voiced segments from which a $F_0$ measurement can be obtained, is necessary to detect the voiced segments.
+These two tasks tide together thus in order to define the voiced segments from which a F_0 measurement can be obtained, is necessary to detect the voiced segments.
 Glottal vibration may show aperiodicities due to changes in amplitude, rate or glottal shape waveform, or in intervals where the glottal pulses occur without an obvious regularity in time or amplitude like in glottalizations, vocal creak or fry [16].
-These factors make the extraction of $F_0$ a complex task.
+These factors make the extraction of F_0 a complex task.